Kandy: Parks and gardens

-The Royal Botanical Garden, Peradeniya is situated about 5 km to the west of the city centre at Peradeniya and is visited by 2 million people per year.
+The Royal Botanic Gardens, Peradeniya is situated about 5 km to the west of the city centre at Peradeniya and is visited by 2 million people per year.
 It is the largest botanical garden on the island extending to 147 acres and containing over 4000 species of plants.

 Knuckles Mountain Range in Kandy is a world heritage site of UNESCO.
 Alagalla Mountain Range also named in English as Potato Range both famous for trekking in Sri Lanka.

 The Udawatta Kele (Udawatta Forest) is a protected sanctuary situated in the heart of the city, just north of the Temple of the Tooth.
 Known as "Uda Wasala Watta" in Sinhala meaning, "the garden situated above the royal palace", it was designated as a forest reserve in 1856, and it became a sanctuary in 1938.

 The Royal Palace Park, known as Wales Park is a small park that overlooks Kandy Lake and most of the city.
 In the park is a Japanese field gun which was captured by the British 14th Army in Burma during World War II and presented to the city of Kandy by Lord Mountbatten, Supreme Allied Commander South East Asia Theatre.